On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 dated December 3, 2020

-Rules for the organisation and conduct of internal and external quality reviews of health services (care)
+Rules for organizing and conducting internal and external examinations of the quality of medical services (care)

 Chapter 1.
 General provisions